 Your content is read by people, talking about other people is a great way to encourage interest.

 It’s tempting to sit at a computer and research, but by doing so you miss out on real people’s opinions and perspectives.

 Content needs to be relevant to people and by getting that personable angle you make it so.
 It opens the door for collaboration which is a valuable way of reaching new audiences.

 Countless surveys have dictated that longer blog posts tend to get more shares than shorter ones.
-One potential reason for this is people don’t want content which skims over subject areas.
-They want content which applies in-depth knowledge.
+One potential reason for this is people don’t want content that skims over subject areas.
+They want content that applies in-depth knowledge.
 The more depth the more likely it will address all their questions.

 Conflict which inspires positive change

-A business’s decision to involve itself in causes which are linked controversy, may seem like an unwise idea, however, done carefully it can promote brands, provide PR opportunities and most importantly instill positive change.
+A business’ decision to involve itself in causes that are linked to controversy may seem like an unwise idea, however, done carefully it can promote brands, provide PR opportunities and most importantly instil positive change.

 Opening up an article and meeting a wall full of text can be a little bit daunting.
 By splitting paragraphs to look more aesthetically pleasing, adding relevant imagery and titles it helps readers pinpoint the exact piece of information they need.